ISS for the Nobel Peace Prize

 Get Involved in the Campaign

-Once you’ve requested nominations from your elected representatives, encourage others to do so too!
+Once you’ve requested nominations, encourage others to do so too!
 Engage your networks and spread the word: the International Space Station Partnership is a model for international cooperation on Earth and in space and it deserves our recognition.

 Send us any recommendations or news to help the ISS for Nobel Prize initiative using the contact form below.

 We commonly hear the question: “Are you allowed to nominate an organization for the Nobel Peace Prize?”
 The answer is: Yes!
 The official guidance reads: “The candidates eligible for the Nobel Peace Prize are those persons or organizations nominated by qualified individuals.”
-In fact, 23 organizations have been awarded the Nobel Peace Prize 25 times.
-You can find a full list here.
+In fact, organizations have been awarded the Nobel Peace Prize 26 times.
+Check the full list in the official website.

 Who We Are

 This project came about almost by accident, exchanging comments one day over an editorial published on spacesafetymagazine.com, we talked about how amazing a feat ISS really is, how incredible it’s lasted this long.
 Have you ever heard, said a reader, about how ISS was nominated for the Nobel Peace Prize?
 We hadn’t, but we soon got interested.
 Starting with the staff of Space Safety Magazine and some dedicated readers, we began.
-Our volunteer base expanded around the globe, as we have been joined by space enthusiasts, organizations, and agency employees from around the world.
-We are doing this because we are passionately certain that projects like ISS are the way to build a bright future in space, and we want the world to recognize that future too.
+Our volunteer base expanded as we have been joined by space enthusiasts, organizations, and agency employees from around the world.
+We are doing this because we are passionately certain that projects like ISS are the way to build a bright future in space and on Earth, and we want the world to recognize that future too.

 Below are the founding members of the ISS for the Nobel Prize initiative.
 Contact us to add your voice and learn how you can show support for the remarkable accomplishment that is the International Space Station.